Customer behaviors around the world are changing. Fast. For businesses, the risk in not keeping up is all too real.

-The question is whether market research departments are empowered enough, and have the right resources for, inspiring leaders and the company culture to change.
+The question is whether market research departments are empowered enough, and whether they have the right resources, to inspire leaders and the company culture to change.

-The market research department must play a dual role: consultant and marketer, expert in both uncovering opportunities from customer stories and motivating colleagues, with clarity and simplicity, to take action.
+The market research department must play a dual role as consultant and marketer.
+It must be expert at both uncovering opportunities from customer stories and motivating colleagues to take action.
 It will function with as much vigor on engaging stakeholders within the business as it does in collecting customer information from outside of it.